microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/dojo-diner.md

 # Activity: Dojo Diner

-## Welcome to the CSS Dojo Diner
+## Welcome to the CSS Dojo Diner!

-The goal of this activity is to get you familiar with how CSS works and so you can see what CSS can do.
+The goal of this activity is to get familiar with how CSS works and see what it can do.

-To do this activity you must add the CSS code to select the elements that each panel asks you to select.
-There is also a help button you can reference if you need a hint to get the right CSS code in to select the element each level asks you to manipulate.
+To do this activity, add the CSS code necessary to select the elements that each panel asks you to select.
+There is a help button you can use if you need assistance finding the right CSS element that each level asks you to change.

 ![Dojo Diner Image](../images/diner.png "Dojo Diner")